fieldsoftheworld/ftw-baselines/README.md

 Options:
-  -m, --model PATH         Path to the model checkpoint.  [required] -o, --output TEXT        Output filename.  [required] --resize_factor INTEGER  Resize factor to use for inference.
+  -m, --model PATH         Path to the model checkpoint.  [required] -o, --out TEXT           Output filename.  [required] --resize_factor INTEGER  Resize factor to use for inference.
   --gpu INTEGER            GPU ID to use.
 If not provided, CPU will be used by
                            default.